 School of Law wins national moot court competition and finishes as finalist in another; students qualify for national tier of National Moot Court Competition

-In the Billings, Exum & Frye tournament, Goble was named the best oralist of the final round and third best oralist overall.
+Third-year students Holly M. Boggs and Ava G. Goble captured the national title at the Eighth Billings, Exum & Frye National Moot Court Competition.
+Additionally, Goble was named the best oralist of the final round and third best oralist overall.
 Third-year students Daniel E. "Dan" Philyaw and Ian M. Lamb also competed and finished the contest as quarterfinalists and earned the second best respondent brief award.
 Additionally, Philyaw was named the tournament's overall best oralist.

-In the Emory Civil Rights and Liberties Moot Court Competition, the school was also represented by third-year students Molly A. Munson, Hayley E. Wilson and Mishael K. Najm.
-More than 30 law school teams from across the nation participated in this tournament.
+At the 11th Annual Emory Civil Rights and Liberties Moot Court Competition, third-year students Devon G. Zawko and Hannah E. Ponders finished as national finalists.
+The School of Law was also represented by third-year students Molly A. Munson, Hayley E. Wilson and Mishael K. Najm at this tournament, which included more than 30 law school teams from across the nation.

 Additionally, a group of third-year students comprised of Lauren E. Lutton, Taryn P. Winston and Margaret "Maggie" Sparks qualified to compete in the national championship round of the National Moot Court Competition after they finished as finalists in the regional level competition.
 Sparks earned best oralist honors at the Region 5 contest.
 The trio will travel to New York City for the championship round in January 2018.

 "Each of these teams performed well and worked tirelessly to prepare for the respective competitions," said Director of Advocacy Kellie Casey.
 "It is always rewarding to see their hard work pay off."